CamSoper/Inferno/README.md

 ## Inferno.Cli

 A command-line interface to use over SSH in lieu of cURL.
+Work in progress.

 ## Inferno.TemperatureLogger